IDMNYU/InteractiveInstallation_Spring19_Bennett/syllabus.md

 • Communicate your ideas, questions, and challenges to me and the rest of the class.
 Participate in class and ask questions.

+•	Submit your homework max patches to your github repo by Noon on tuesday.

 #### Reqired Materials